75 Vlogging Tips You Need to Grow a Successful YouTube ChannelMay 16, 2018

 One of the best vlogging tips is to stop thinking about what others might think about you recording outside.
-I know you might feel that people might be judging you when you walk around talking to the camera.
+I know you feel that people will be judging you walking around and talking to the camera.
 But in reality, people don't really care that much.
 It's true that some will probably notice you, but that doesn't mean they actually care and judge.
 And, after all, those are people who don't even know who you are and you probably won't see them again.
 Those who know you are on your channel, and they will enjoy your YouTube videos and appreciate you for the courage to step outside and create.

 When you go vlogging outside, instead of thinking of the people passing by, keep your audience in mind.
 After all, they are the ones that matter and you do it for them.
 Strangers on the street are just, well, strangers.
 Remember that if you go past your fear, you'll come up with quality content your audience will highly appreciate.

 Vlogging outside in an area where you might bump into someone you know is even more terrifying in the beginning.
 Start by going to places where there are fewer chances for someone to know you.
 You can even travel to another city if you want to make sure you're safe of familiar eyeballs.

 Record, record, record